Retinoids smooth skin, reduce wrinkles, and fade brown spots.

 Non-prescription products are best for beginners.

 - Adapalene (brand name, Differin) is a kind of retinoic acid that used to be available by prescription only.
+Now it's available over the counter at drug stores for about $14.
 It's thought to be the gentlest of the "prescription" retinoids.
-Now it is available over the counter at drug stores.
-The cost is about $14.
 Adapalene is stronger than retinol.
 You should start to see results in 4 - 8 weeks.

 - Pro-retinols (retinyl palmitate, retinyl acetate and retinyl linoleate) are Vitamin A derivatives that are best for people with very sensitive skin.
 These are the most gentle of the retinoids, but they are weaker than retinol.
 Pro-retinols have far fewer side effects than prescription retinoids because the vitamin A in them is slowly converted to retinoic acid.